VALENCE-software/VALENCE/README.md

 ## Section 1.
 Overview

-When first downloaded, this repository includes-
+When first downloaded, this repository includes

-How-to-build-VALENCE
+- How-to-build-VALENCE.md
-LICENSE
+- LICENSE
-Makefile
+- Makefile
-README
+- README.md
-doc/
+- doc/
-examples/
+- examples/
-src/
+- src/
-testing/
+- testing/
-vtools/
+- vtools/

 Most of the above items are self-explanatory.
 The directories, /examples/ and /testing/, both contain input files that can be used to validate the binary. /testing/ contains an established set of inputs primarily for internal use.
-While there is some overlap with /testing/, /examples/ is oriented more toward educating the user about the various functions of VALENCE and features of VSVB (see Section 6 for more details). /vtools/ contains tools for automatic input generation and is described in Section 7.
+While there is some overlap with /testing/, /examples/ is oriented more toward educating the user about the various functions of VALENCE and features of VSVB (see Section 6 for more details). /vtools/ contains tools for automatic input generation and is described in Section 7. /doc/ contains a write-up of the method and Doxygen-generated documentation.
 The next section contains a brief, practical introduction to VSVB - the method implemented by VALENCE.